adityathebe/adityathebe.com/content/posts/twitter-bot-tutorial-nodejs/index.md

 Chat bots are growing in power with the increase in social media users and advancement in technology.
 They will be the app of the future and heck they probably already are.
 They can be useful in many aspects of the customer experience, including providing customer service, presenting product recommendations and engaging customers through targeted marketing campaigns.
 Although chat bots have still a long way to go in terms of AI, they're still powerful.

-This tutorial doesn't require you to be a programmer although having a prior programming experience will definitely come in handy to understand the codes a lot better.
-We’ll code our Twitter Bot in JavaScript and run it in a Node JS environment.
-I have tried my best to be as detailed as possible and I hope you won’t have any trouble following along.
+We'll code our Twitter Bot in JavaScript - NodeJS.
+I have tried my best to be as detailed as possible and I hope you won't have any trouble following along.

-Before we start writing any code let us first set up all these requirements

-1. A Twitter Account and a Twitter App
-2. A command line interface which you probably already have (Command Prompt, Terminal …)
-3. A text editor to write the codes (Sublime Text / Atom / VS Code)
-4. Install and Set up Node JS ( A Javascript runtime )

-> NOTE: If you want to host it on a web server then you will be needing a Heroku account.
-Heroku lets you host your Twitter Bot online for free.
-We'll cover hosting in the later part of the tutorial.

 ## Contents